Standardized Validation Rule API¶

 Adding a new validation rule in the library cannot currently be done in an isolated manner.
 Programming the different pieces that goes into a new rule more often than not requires modifying multiple files in the library.
 In addition, the code in these files are not directly related to the rule itself.

-For example, the code for the duplicate_entries_found
+For example, the code for the duplicate_entries_found rule is in

 multiple spots in the library.
 The schema generation is in one file, and